astronomer/airflow-guides/guides/editing-task-dag-metadata.md

 ```

-For DagRuns that have already completed after the new task was added, the new task would have no state in completed (successfully or unsuccessfully) DagRuns.
+For DagRuns that have already completed (whether successfully or not) after the new task was added, the new task would have no state.

 ![change_task_name](https://assets.astronomer.io/website/img/guides/changing_task_name.png)